Depression affects men and women

 Most men won’t experience all of the symptoms; in fact, it’s more common to experience just a few.
 However, if you frequently experience symptoms of depression, know that you should talk to a friend, loved one or your doctor about it.

 “If you feel depressed, you likely won’t feel like you can just ‘snap out of it.’
 Talk to your spouse or partner or a close friend or relative about how you’re feeling.
-They can help you get the help you need from your primary care doctor or a mental health professional,” said Dr. Paolucci.
+They can help you get the help you need from your primary care doctor or a mental health professional,” says Dr. Coffey.

 Your primary care doctor can help to assess your condition.
 During an exam, they will likely review your medical history and ask you about your symptoms in an effort to rule out another condition that produces similar symptoms to depression.

 Your doctor will also ask you what types of symptoms you’re having, how long you’ve had them and if you’ve ever been treated for depression before.
 They may also ask you about your general health, such as whether you drink and smoke and how often you exercise.

 Your doctor will also ask if you have a family history of depression.

 “Depression is usually caused by a combination of factors.
 If it runs in your family, you may be more apt to have it.
 But stress and illness can also play a role in depression,” says Dr. Coffey.

 Depending on your symptoms and your health history, your doctor may recommend treating depression with medication, therapy or a combination of both.

 If your doctor prescribes medication, such as antidepressants, to treat your depression, you should take it exactly as it’s prescribed.

 You should also pay attention to how it makes you feel.
 Some side effects, such as a headache or nausea, might improve over time—but you should still let your doctor know you’re experiencing them.
 They may adjust your dosage or recommend another route for treatment.